Camborne RFC

 Camborne RFC was established in 1878, known locally by fans as 'Town', are one of the most famous rugby union clubs in Cornwall.
-Having been promoted from Regional 1 South West, a level five league in the English rugby union system, Camborne RFC play in National League 2 West finishing in 2nd place in the 2024 - 25 season, missing out narrowly to Clifton RFC.
+Having been promoted from National League 2 West, a level four league in the English rugby union system, Camborne RFC play in National League 1, finishing in 1st place in the 2025–26 season.

 When the rugby union leagues were introduced in 1987, Camborne was the highest placed Cornish team and played in Area 4 South.
 They are also one of the most successful club sides in Cornwall having won the Cornish Cup ten times as of 2016 – level with local rivals Redruth – following a record fourth title in a row in 2016.
 Camborne enjoys a strong a rivalry with neighbours Redruth, with the two clubs meeting each year, in what was once erroneously believed to be the world's longest enduring rugby fixture.

 History

 Many original players were involved in the local tin mining industry especially at Camborne's Dolcoath mine which at that time was the deepest mine in Britain, and many were employed at the local machine tool manufacturer at Holman Brothers producing mining equipment.
 The first Camborne RFC game was played against Penzance in front of some 600 spectators in November 1877.
 At the start of the 1880–81 season the ground was a field near Camborne Consols (described as an ″old mine″), adjoining Holman Brothers' stone yard.

 In 1909–10 Camborne was the top Cornish team and in the following season no Cornish side managed to score a try against "Town" as they were then known.
 When the tin mining recession hit Cornwall in the late 19th-century many Camborne men and their successors were forced to emigrate to places such as South Africa, Australia and North and South America and along with their mining skills they also helped establish the game of rugby in these areas.

 After the First World War in the early 1920s, rugby established a huge following in Camborne.
 Teams would change at a local hotel and march to the ground behind the Town band.
 In 1924 a crowd of 19,000 people gathered at Camborne to watch Cornwall, with no less than seven Camborne players, take on the New Zealand All Blacks, and matches against local rivals, Redruth, invariably pulled in crowds of around 6,000.
 Captain Crawshays Welsh Touring XV started to include Camborne on their fixture list in 1923.
 Crawshays teams were chosen from the leading clubs in Wales, and consisted of seasoned internationals and up and coming players who would usually go on to be internationals.
 In 1926–27, Camborne, also known as the Cherry and Whites were the top club in Cornwall and had their first win over a Crawshay side.